prometheus/test-infra/README.md

 To cancel benchmarking, a mantainer should comment `/benchmark cancel`.

 ## Prerequisites
 - Create a new Google cloud project - `prometheus-ci`
 - Create a [Service Account](https://cloud.google.com/kubernetes-engine/docs/tutorials/authenticating-to-cloud-platform#step_3_create_service_account_credentials) on GKE with role `Kubernetes Engine Service Agent & Kubernetes Engine Admin` and download the json file.
-- Generate a github auth token that will be used to authenticate when sending requests to the github api.
+- Generate a GitHub auth token that will be used to authenticate when sending requests to the GitHub API.
-  * Login with the [Prombot account](https://github.com/prombot) and generate a [new auth token](https://github.com/settings/tokens).
+  * Login with the [Prombot account](https://github.com/prombot) and generate a [new auth token](https://github.com/settings/tokens). permissions:*public_repo, read:org, write:discussion*.
-  permissions:*public_repo, read:org, write:discussion*.
+- Generate a [CircleCI project token](https://circleci.com/gh/prometheus/prometheus/edit#api) for the Prometheus project with the `All` scope.
+This token grants read access to all the build information.

 - Set some env variable which will be used in the commands below.
   * **Note:** The `#GCLOUD_SERVICEACCOUNT_CLIENTID` is used to grant `cluster-admin-rights` to the `service-account` which needs to create RBAC roles.
 The `service-account` is used by the `prombench` tool when managing the cluster for each job.
 ```
 export PROJECT_ID=prometheus-ci
 export CLUSTER_NAME=prow
 export ZONE=europe-west3-a
 export AUTH_FILE=<path to service-account.json>